cprice-ping/Profile-PF-Base/README.md

 This profile provides a base configuration for PingFederate.

-It is designed to be used in conjunction with my PD-Base Profile (https://github.com/cprice-ping/PD-Base).
+It uses Postman to do an Admin API collection set to fully configure PF from a Ping Docker image.

+The Postman collection is documented here: [PF Admin API - Configure Server](https://documenter.getpostman.com/view/1239082/SWLh4RQB)

 ## Deployment
-* Copy the `docker-compose.yaml` and `env_vars` files to a folder
+* Copy the `docker-compose.yaml`, `env_vars.sample` and `postman_vars.json.sample` files to a folder
+* Rename files to `env_vars` and `postman_vars.json`
 * Modify the `env_vars` file to match your environment
+* Modify the `postman.json` file to match your environment
 * Launch the stack with `docker-compose up -d`
+* Logs for the stack can be watched with `docker-compose logs -f`
+* Logs for individual services can be watched with `docker-compose logs -f {service}`

 ## Configuration

 To access the Admin UI for PF go to:
 https://{{PF_HOSTNAME}}:9999/pingfederate

-Credentials:
+Credentials (LDAP):
 `Administrator` / `2FederateM0re`

 This configuration includes: